 - A clean, renewable resource perfect for a wet climate like the UK

-- Almost maintenance free, hydropower systems have a life expectancy of up to 50 years
+- Almost maintenance free; a system life expectancy of up to 50 years

 The cons include:

-- The amount of energy you receive will be very easy to predict, but will also be highly seasonal
+- Energy generated can be easy to predict, but will be highly seasonal